 Role of Top-down Processing in Visual Attention

-Top-down processing plays a crucial role in visual attention by influencing perception and allocating attentional resources.
+Top-down processing significantly influences in visual attention by influencing perception and allocating attentional resources.
 Expectations and prior knowledge guide top-down processing, allowing individuals to quickly interpret sensory input through the lens of their existing beliefs and expectations.

-For example, if someone expects to see a friend at a crowded party, they are more likely to effortlessly spot their friend in the crowd because their expectations have influenced their attention.
+For example, if someone expects to see a friend at a crowded party, they're more likely to effortlessly spot their friend in the crowd because their expectations have influenced their attention.

 This process allows for efficient allocation of attentional resources, as individuals can quickly focus on relevant information based on their expectations and prior knowledge.
 Motivation and bias can also influence top-down processing, shaping perception and attention.